dotnet/docs/docs/core/deploying/trimming/prepare-libraries-for-trimming.md

 * Create a separate console application project.
 * Add a reference to the library.
-* Add calls to each API in the library.
+* Add calls to each API in the library. <!--Review required, I added this -->
 * Modify the project similar to the project shown below using the following list:

 ### [.NET 6](#tab/net6)